-David Alicea is a professional cigar broker and has worked in the industry for many years.
+David Alicea is a professional cigar broker and has worked in the industry for over a decade.
 14 years ago, David was hanging out with a co- worker at the time who liked cigars.
 He suggested the Padron 2000 natural robust size to smoke, and although David had no idea what to do with the cigars, he loved the experience and set himself to learning as much as possible about cigars.

 That road has provided a lot of new experiences, flavors, and aromas.
-Opus x, Padron, Davidoff Millenium, Don Carlos, Rocky Patel 1992 vintage, Don Pepin blue label, Tatuaje Black, to name a few!
-After a few years the tobacco industry, David decided he needed to go back to my true passion which is art.
+Opus X, Padron, Davidoff Millenium, Don Carlos, Rocky Patel 1992 vintage, Don Pepin Blue Label, Tatuaje Black, to name a few.
+After a few years the tobacco industry, David decided he needed to go back to his true passion which is art.
 But he still enjoys meeting new people, hearing stories and most of all smoking.

 Kelvin Batista is a cigar enthusiast who discovered the marvelous world of cigars over ten years ago and has been captivated ever since.
 Among other things, he brings a fresh perspective and serendipity to Fine Tobacco NYC, including in depth cigar and cigar related reviews as well as event planning.
 Kelvin has a passion for bringing people together to promote and preserve connoisseur culture in New York City.